Sudo-Harsh-learner/-Assessment-Functions-and-Errors---ETH-AVAX/README.md

 ## Description

 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has two functions "setValue" and "divode" that allow to set the value if it's greater than 0 and divide two numbers if duvusor is not zero.
+The contract has four functions "setStudentStatus", "setMarks", "getTotalMarks" and "CGPA" that allow to set the status of a student and then set marks for a student as well as get total marks if student has more than zero marks in all subjects.
+Lastly, to get CGPA if student has minimum of 120 marks.
 This program serves as a simple and straightforward introduction to error-handling, and can be used as a stepping stone for more complex projects in the future.

 ## Getting Started